cedricbonhomme/k-means-clustering/README.md

     Iteration 3
     clusters saved

 *generate_clusters.py* launches the clustering process.
-Clusters are set of id of talks or booths.
+Clusters are set of id.

 * More clusters generated means more iterations for less recommendations and better recommendations.